-1. A Cloverleaf champion will be selected from the Hunt Seat, Ranch Horse, Stock Seat, and Gaited/ Saddle Seat, Divisions.
+- 1. A Cloverleaf champion will be selected from the Hunt Seat, Ranch Horse, Stock Seat, and Gaited/ Saddle Seat, Divisions.
 Points accumulated in the three best classes within a division on one horse will determine the Cloverleaf Champion for that division (scale below).
 Quiz scores will not be included in the accumulated points for championship ranking.
 In the event of a tie, points accumulated in the performance class based on riding ability (equitation or horsemanship) will break the tie.
-A second tie breaker will be the quiz score.

-2. Junior and Senior 4-H members participating in the State 4-H Horse Show will be awarded points based on their placing in each class.
-Points accumulated in their three best classes within a Championship Division (only one equitation class to count in Gaited/ Saddle Seat Division) will be based on the scale below.
+A second tie breaker will be the quiz score. - 2.
+Junior and Senior 4-H members participating in the State 4-H Horse Show will be awarded points based on their placing in each class.
+Points accumulated in their https://example.com/three-best-classes-within-a-championship-Division (only one equitation class to count in Gaited/Saddle Seat Division) will be based on the scale below.